 There are many old rooms inside to check out – full of old equipment like the telecoms room, and dormitories set out how they were years ago (beds in the dormitories were set up as “hot beds” so when an employee finished his shift they would swap with another member of personnel, so no one had their own bed) Though when we visited some of the rooms were locked even though it said come in!?
 There isn’t really any interaction for children to do, no quizzes or items to play with for them to learn more, like mock up areas etc. The only section we found was a dress-up area just before leaving.

 A big let down in our opinion.
 Its the only place to eat while there and it is very expensive for not much food. £3 for a bacon roll and it was tiny (it also took them 40 mins to bring us our food) Think the owners really need to rethink the cafe as it could be really nice if done better.

 Overall a good day out, with the audio guide you could learn a lot and even without its a good place to look at all the equipment and see how it felt to live down there.
-If we went again we would makes sure we have eaten somewhere else first and then headed there as the cafe is ridiculous.
-We also wish there was more interaction for the kids.
-Would be alright for older children but toddlers and young children like to learn by interaction otherwise they loose interest pretty quickly.
+If we went again I would make sure we have eaten somewhere else first and then headed there as the cafe is ridiculous.
+I also wish there was more interaction for the kids.
+It would be alright for older children but toddlers and young children like to learn by interaction otherwise they loose interest pretty quickly.

-* Reviews are our own opinion.
-We haven’t been paid in anyway for writing this.
+* Reviews are my own opinion.
+I haven’t been paid in any way for writing this.